thrasher-corp/gocryptotrader/.github/CONTRIBUTING.md

 - Variable names use CamelCase (var someVar()).
 - Coding style uses gofmt.
 - Const variables are CamelCase depending on exported items.
-- In line with gofmt, for loops and if statements don't require paranthesis.
+- In line with gofmt, for loops and if statements don't require parenthesis.

 Block style example:
 ```go